rmhcovid/txtmon/README.md

 - a [REDCap](https://projectredcap.org/software/) installation and license
 - a recent enough version of REDCap to support the *Alerts and Notifications Function*
-- an outgoing email server and an email address for your staff
 - a mobile phone that can receive SMS for staff alerts
 - an outgoing SMS service (ideally Twilio)

-TODO - info about the medical pack.
+- an outgoing email server and an email address for your staff
+- ability to provide patients with a digital thermometer and pulse oximeter
+- staff to respond to patient observations and alerts
+- staff to manage patient registrations and discharge

 ## Download, setup the tool, and prepare your team